megnbenson/hugo_flowers/content/projects/introduction/index.md

 +++
-title = "What is Hugo"
+title = "example project"
 date = "2019-07-01"
+draft = true
 +++

 This is the first bit